Dinosaur Jr.: 2005–2011: Reunion, Beyond and Farm

+2012–2025: I Bet on Sky, Give a Glimpse of What Yer Not and Sweep It Into Space

 Dinosaur Jr. released their second album for Jagjaguwar, I Bet on Sky, in September 2012, to favourable reviews.
 In December 2015, Murph confirmed the band had entered the studio to begin working on their follow up to I Bet on Sky.
 The album Give a Glimpse of What Yer Not was released on August 5, 2016, on Jagjaguwar.
 In February 2019, the song "Over Your Shoulder" from the band's 1994 album Without a Sound reached number 18 on Japan's Billboard charts.
 The cause is suspected to be the song's use on the Japanese TV show called Gachinko Fight Club.

 In February 2021, the band announced their 12th album Sweep It Into Space, which was released on April 23, 2021.
 The album was originally scheduled for release in mid-2020 but was delayed due to the COVID-19 pandemic.
 The album was preceded by the single "I Ran Away" on February 23, 2021, with a music video for the song being released on March 3, 2021.
 The second single, "Garden", was released with a music video on March 31, 2021.
 The band announced a 2021 North American tour to support the album was planned to begin in September 2021 and would conclude in February 2022.
 In 2024, the band, along with The Flaming Lips, served as the opening act for Weezer during their Voyage to the Blue Planet concert tour.
 Dinosaur Jr. announced a 2025 American summer tour with Snail Mail.

+2026–present: There Near

+In June 2026, Dinosaur Jr. announced their thirteenth studio album, There Near, scheduled for release on August 28, 2026, through Jagjaguwar.
+The announcement was accompanied by the lead single "Several Got Away".